cmiles/PiSlicedDayPhotos/README.md

 _SunriseSunsetCsvFile_ - The name (including extension) of the csv file of Sunrise and Sunset times.

-_PhotoNamePrefix_ - Prefix for the photo names.
-The date and time will follow the prefix and .jpg to create the filename.
-It is especially useful to change this if you have multiple cameras running.
+_PhotoSeriesName_ - Postfix for the photo name - this defaults to the machine name if not present.

 _LogFullExceptionsToImages_ - The assumption is that this program will run largely unattended and that most of the time the only thing you will see is the photographs.
 The program will try to alert you of errors by writing exception information to an image file in the PhotoStorageDirectory.
 This setting determines whether the program writes all of the exception information or only an abbreviated message.
 This option exists because writing full exception information may leak information about your setup!